-Not-so-do-gooders drop dead
+Not-so-good-do-gooders drop dead

 A Jewish scholar’s wise advice33Insulted and enraged, many of the Jewish Council members wanted to kill the apostles.
 34But one of the scholars who taught Jewish law stood up.
 He was a Pharisee named Gamaliel.
 All the people respected him.
 He had the apostles sent out of the room for a short time.
-35Addressing the Council, he said, “Gentlemen of Israel, think about what you’re planning to do to these men.
+35Addressing the council, he said, “Gentlemen of Israel, think about what you’re planning to do to these men.
 36Some time ago a man named Theudas started bragging that he was something special.
 About 400 people joined his little movement.
 Well, he got himself killed.
 His followers dispersed and the movement fizzled.
 37Later, during the time of the census, there was that Galilean named Judas.
-He conned people into following him, too.
+He conned people into following him too.
 He died.
 His followers scattered.
 38That brings us to this case.
-I’m telling you we should leave these men alone.
+I’m telling you, we should leave these men alone.
 If what they’re doing is just another plan from another man, it will fail.
 39But if it’s God’s plan, as they say it is, you won’t be able to stop them—and you’ll find yourself fighting God.”

-This is the first time the group is identified as a church, ekklesia, in Greek.
-It’s from this Greek word we get the English term “ecclesiastical,” referring to the church or the clergy.
+This is the first time the group is identified as a church (ekklesia in Greek).
+It’s from this Greek word we get the English term ecclesiastical, referring to the church or the clergy.